 Note: coverage under the COBRA benefit is only applicable to a Participant and/or their spousal dependent when they lose active/earned coverage during the course of infertility treatment through Carrot; this is referred to as continuity of care, allowing the Participant and/or their spousal dependent to elect the COBRA benefit to complete their course of treatment.

 The Fund covers medically necessary infertility treatment for Participants and their covered spouses with a medical diagnosis of infertility, provided that the individual receives treatment from a Carrot provider.
-Infertility treatment coverage is limited to a lifetime maximum of $30,000 per eligible individual.
+Infertility treatment coverage is limited to a lifetime maximum of $30,000 per eligible individual – this includes a Participant and their covered spouse should they each need infertility treatment.
 Co-payments and deductibles do not apply for covered infertility treatment.

 (Note: Please see the Summary of Material Modifications (SMM) and/or go to our website here for a list of covered services.)

 WHAT IS THE CARROT CARD?
 HOW DOES IT WORK WITH THE FUND’S INFERTILITY TREATMENT BENEFIT?

 Once you enroll in Carrot, you may request a debit card that is linked to Carrot providers – the Carrot Card.
 If you are eligible for the Fund’s infertility treatment benefit, you may use the Carrot Card to pay for covered infertility treatment services from Carrot providers up to a lifetime maximum of $30,000.
 When you seek covered infertility treatment services at a Carrot-approved provider, you simply present the Carrot Card for payment; you don’t pay anything out of pocket.
 To get a Carrot Card, you will need to request one through the Carrot portal.

 (Please note: if a Participant and their covered spouse each need infertility treatment, then each gets their own Carrot Card, and each will have their own $30,000 limit.)